 Liz’s videos provide clear, brief summaries of key ideas from Anscombe, Foot, Midgley, and Murdoch, on topics often taught in the classroom.
 Each video is accompanied by a short article for teachers written by Liz which provides additional context.

 The videos are designed to fit with topics in the AQA and OCR AS and A-Level curricula.
+Mary Midgley’s resources are accompanied by an introduction aimed at A-Level students penned by our intern Amia Guha in summer 2022.
+Amia has also provided clear links to the AQA A-Level curricula.

 Please get in touch if you’ve used this material – we’d love to hear how you got on.